 A model for staging costs was developed using staging cost and decision information provided by FPL.
 The input parameters to the model are: forecasted landfall location (milepost), forecasted intensity (wind speed), actual landfall location (milepost), and actual intensity (wind speed).
 Staging costs are only calculated for situations in which the forecasted landfall is within FPL's service territory, and the actual landfall is not within FPL's service territory.
-For these situations, the staging costs are determined on the basis of the forecasted landfall location and intensity, based on staging cost is assumed to be zero.
-The expected annual loss from staging is estimated to be \$3.5 million per year.
+For these situations, the staging costs are determined on the basis of the forecasted landfall location and intensity, based on staging cost information provided by FPL.
+For all other situations, the staging cost is assumed to be zero.
+The expected annual loss from staging is estimated to be \$4.9 million per year.